Max rarely does signings, but when he does it will be announced on the website, through his monthly newsletter, and on social media.

 Yes, it is.
 Back in in 2009, while vacationing in Kissimmee, Florida, Max and his dad were attacked by an aggressive alligator in the 200 lb. class.
 They were shore-fishing and the animal had Max’s father cornered (he was 80 with a heart condition at the time).
 Max had no weapons, so he had to drive the gator off with the landing net they were using to land Tilapia.
 The gator came back a second time, this time far more aggressively, and Max had to beat it over the head repeatedly to dissuade it.
 After that, it tried to kill a neighbor’s dog as they watched.
 Apparently, it was a problem gator that Animal Control was never able to catch.

-Those are something Max’s readers came up with, after they heard about some of his close calls, like the aforementioned alligator attack, escaping from a locked, burning SUV, seconds before it became a fireball, rescuing damsels in distress, shark fishing, doing the bungee jump, etc. Ironically, Max rarely drinks, so whoever ends up holding all those beers must really be enjoying them!
+Those are something Max’s readers came up with, after they heard about some of his close calls, like the aforementioned alligator attack and escaping from a locked, burning SUV, seconds before it became a fireball.
+Max is very action-oriented and has rescued several “damsels in distress”.
+He has caught and released sharks up to 700 pounds, and done both the bungee jump and the polar bear plunge.
+Ironically, he rarely drinks, so whoever ends up holding all those beers must really be enjoying them!

 “Apparently, so.
 Sadly, it seems I keep her very busy.”